Fired Florida Data Scientist Launches A Coronavirus Dashboard Of Her Own

 "[The state health department]'s public data are incomplete, sometimes changed without explanation, and have had information removed following questions from reporters," the Herald reports.

 Prins says the public interest in COVID-19 data is an indication that amid the ongoing pandemic, many people are interested in seeing the numbers for themselves.
-The launch of Jones's dashboard, she says, allows for a fuller understanding of the outbreak.
+The launch of Jones' dashboard, she says, allows for a fuller understanding of the outbreak.

-They get a visual of what's going on from both dashboards, she says — they can see the numbers and what's happening in their own county.
+They get a visual of what's going on from both dashboards, she says: They can see the numbers and what's happening in their own county.
 "I do think that people have found some value in that where before, they might not have really looked to that sort of source."

 Natalie Dean is a professor of biostatistics at the University of Florida and a member of the advisory board of the COVID Tracking Project, a volunteer data collection effort launched by The Atlantic.
-She says it's useful that Jones's dashboard connects people directly to information about testing and health care — "not just show them the data, but to help people make decisions."
+She says it's useful that Jones' dashboard connects people directly to information about testing and health care, and does"not just show them the data, but to help people make decisions."

 And Dean says it's valuable that Jones makes it easy to export the data she's using.
 "A lot of people are making their own models," she says.
 "As someone who does this, it's really helpful to make that data more accessible."